awsr/PS-StreamXRef/docs/Import-XRefLookupData.md

 ```

 ### -PassThru
-When specified, this function will return an array with the results of the import as PSCustomObjects.
-Shortcut properties `User`, `Clip`, and `Video` can be used to reference that group in the array.
+When specified, this function will return an object with the results of the import.

 ```yaml
 Type: SwitchParameter